GoatWithCode/Wordpress-Useraccount/README.md

-🛠 Create WordPress User/Admin via PHP Script
+🛠 Create WordPress User/Admin via PHP Script:

 This PHP script creates a WordPress user or administrator account directly in the WordPress database using MySQLi.

 ✅ Usage